 Mini PCs require little energy compared to desktops.
 The low-power components don’t produce much heat, so you won’t need power-hungry fans to keep the machines cool in small spaces.
-If energy savings are important to your business, you can choose an Energy Star–certified mini PC like the Intel® NUC to ensure efficient power consumption.
+If sustainability and energy savings are important to your business, you can choose an Energy Star–certified mini PC to ensure efficient power consumption.

 Mini PC Performance Specifications

 Small form factor PCs rely on CPU, RAM, and storage to provide performance comparable to a traditional desktop.
-And if you haven’t migrated to Windows* 10 yet, you can save by selecting a mini PC with the latest Windows* operating system already installed.
+If you haven’t migrated to Windows* 11 yet, you can save by selecting a mini PC with the latest Windows* operating system already installed.

 The processor is the brain of a mini PC.
 If your employees need to tackle compute-intensive tasks—think working within data-heavy spreadsheets or graphic design programs—you need real performance.
-You can find it in mini PCs powered by the latest Intel® Core™ processors.
+You can find it in mini PCs powered by the latest Intel® Core™ processors you know and trust.

 RAM temporarily stores data in your mini PC’s memory.
 If you find you need more RAM for complex programs, it’s easy to add.
-But you should ensure you have the processing power to take advantage of the RAM you add as the processor and memory work best when balanced.
+But, you should ensure you have the processing power to take advantage of the RAM you add as the processor and memory work best when balanced.

-HDDs contain mechanical parts, which can impact speed, but they’re less expensive.
+HDDs contain mechanical parts, which can impact speed, but are less expensive.
 SSDs cost more, but provide faster system performance and responsiveness.
-Here’s another place where adding Intel® Optane™ memory to an Intel® Core™ processor and an HDD provides an advantage: storage capacity and overall performance and responsiveness comparable to SSDs, but at a lower price.5

-Intel® Core™ processors and Microsoft Windows* 10 have been optimized to work better together.
-Mini PCs with the latest Intel® Core™ processors and Windows* 10 Pro offer improved performance and security features compared with older computers, enabling employees to remain productive and businesses to stay competitive.
+Intel® Core™ processors and Microsoft Windows* 11 have been optimized to work better together.
+Mini PCs with the latest Intel® Core™ processors and Windows* 11 Pro offer more improved performance and security features compared with older computers, enabling employees to remain productive and businesses to stay competitive.
 Many devices, including the Intel NUC family of products, are qualified on many Linux distributions.

 Other Features to Consider

-Other factors that come into play when deciding on the right mini PC for your business include the device’s weight, graphics, and connectivity capabilities.
+Other factors that come into play when deciding on the right mini PC for your business include: device weight, graphics, and connectivity capabilities.

 To make mini PCs worthy of their name, most depend on graphics integrated into the CPU for video outputs.
 For many business needs, this graphics acceleration is sufficient.
-But if your business demands workstation capabilities, you can also choose a mini PC that supports discrete graphics.
+But if your business demands high performance capabilities, you can also choose a mini PC that supports discrete graphics.

-You’ll need to connect your mini PC to communicate with all the devices you’d use with a traditional desktop.
-That could include a monitor, mouse, keyboard, speakers, drives, and so on.
+You can connect a mini PC with all the devices you’d use with a traditional desktop, such as a monitor, mouse, keyboard, speakers, drives, and so on.
 Look for multiple ports to serve your needs.
-For example, Intel® NUC mini PCs offer front and back USB ports, HDMI ports, and the Thunderbolt™ 3 superset of capabilities.
-These include USB 3.1 plus 40 Gbps Thunderbolt™ and DisplayPort 1.2 from a single USB-C port.
-Intel® NUC mini PCs are also available with a microSD slot and Gigabit Ethernet.
+For example, Intel® NUC Mini PCs offer USB ports, HDMI ports, and Thunderbolt™ connections (enabling high-speed data transfers up to 40 Gbps along with display capabilities and the ability to charge devices (15-100 watts).
+Intel® NUC Mini PCs are also available with a microSD slot and Gigabit Ethernet.